Abolition is about abolishing the conditions under which prison became the solution to problems, rather than abolishing the buildings we call prisons.

 Dean’s work is as prolific as it is revelatory.
 Read the latest updateslearn about his bookslisten to his podcastread his other writing, and watch videos.

 • is a Black queer femme activist, writer, highly acclaimed speaker, cancer-warrior, sex educator, and thought leader who cuts through oppressive bullshit with clarity, humor, passion, and openness.
-Ericka and her partner, Ebony Donnley, gift the world their open, honest conversations, reflections, and analyses informed by their Black-queer love ethic on their podcast From Hoodrat to Headwrapand on the socials.
+Ericka and her partner, Ebony Donnley, gift the world their open, honest conversations, reflections, and analyses informed by their Black-queer love ethic on their podcast From Hoodrat to Headwrap and on the socials.
 Ericka is the author of the forthcoming book Nasty Work, now available for pre-sale.

 Supporters of Ericka & Ebony on Patreon get access to their ongoing political education series Wretched Readers of the Earth, hosted by Ebony.